Skip to main content

 ⚠️ Keep Your App Updated ⚠️

-Keeping your app and iPadOS updated is extremely important in order for the queue to perform reliably.
+The app requires iOS 17 or later.
+Keeping your app and iPadOS updated ensures the queue functions reliably.
 Check the App Store for updates regularly.

 Finding Your Queue